 Social listening tracks your social media platforms for conversations related to your brand and brand mentions, followed by analyzing these conversations and mentions for insights to help you discover opportunities to act.
 The end goal of social listening is to get information that will help you further improve your business.
 As such, it is a two-step process.

-Step 1: Step one of social listening involves the monitoring of social media channels for
+Step 1: Step one of our social listening tips involves the monitoring of social media channels for mentions of:

 While social listening and social media monitoring may sound similar, the two differ.
 Social media monitoring strictly involves looking at and collecting data about metrics such as brand mentions, industry trends, competitor mentions, and relevant hashtags.
 The data on these metrics can be useful to a business for monitoring the business’s return on investment.